 There’s a lot of uncertainty for everyone right now, especially when it comes to finances.
 Fortunately, credit card issuers are providing several ways to get through the COVID-19 stay-at-home orders a little more easily, from extending the time to earn signup bonuses to providing extra rewards for things like groceries, takeout, streaming services and more.

 Although many people are home and unable to travel, people will someday travel again so continuing to earn rewards toward that future travel is worthwhile.
-Or, perhaps, cash back rewards are where your credit card rewards efforts are focused right now and that's ok, too.
+Or, perhaps, cash back rewards are where your credit card rewards efforts are focused right now and that's okay, too.

 Here are some of the opportunities to rack up extra rewards when you use your card or to use your rewards in some out-of-the-box ways.